pulp/oci_env/staging_docs/dev/tutorials/quickstart.md

 `cp compose.env.example compose.env`

-A minimal `compose.env` will look something like this:
+A minimal `compose.env` with one optional ansible plugin will look something like this:

 ```
 DEV_SOURCE_PATH=pulpcore:pulp_ansible

-# this is set to podman by default.
-COMPOSE_BINARY=docker
 ```

 In this example, `../pulpcore` and `../pulp_ansible` will be installed from source.
 Other settings